-The applicant(s) is/are required to complete each section of this Fact Sheet is required to be completed, even if the information is duplicated elsewhere in the application.
-Completed Fact Sheets cut application review time, and assist staff in expediting determinations.
-Please make duplicates of this page if the project involves more than two structures.
-Please note: If a project is granted a SPR Waiver but the building permit floor area calculations result in new floor area exceeding 2,000 sq.ft., then the project will trigger a full SPR prior to issuance of a building permit.
+The applicant(s) is/are required to complete each section of this Site Plan Review (SPR) Fact Sheet even if the information is duplicated elsewhere in the SPR application.
+Completed Fact Sheets reduce the application review time which helps expediate the Director's Determination.
+Please make duplicates of this SPR Fact Sheet if the project involves more than two structures.